1. About senna

 What to do about:

-- diarrhoea - drink lots of fluids, such as water or squash, to avoid dehydration.
+- diarrhoea – you may need to stop taking senna or reduce your dose.
+Until the diarrhoea stops, drink lots of fluids, such as water or squash, to avoid dehydration.
 Signs of dehydration include peeing less than usual or having dark strong-smelling pee.
 Reducing your dose of senna may also help diarrhoea.
 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor.

 7. Pregnancy and breastfeeding